Chanakya (or Kautalya) lived 2400 years ago. He was an economist, a philosopher, and teacher-cum-chief-advisor to Emperor Chandragupta Maurya.

 - This is for people who claim that they can’t get enough “me” time, and yet clearly waste most of the time they have.

 One must save money for bad days.
 No matter how rich and established you are, financial distress can find you just by pure chance.
 Riches are fickle by nature and large swaths of wealth can vanish in an instant.

 - Just save 20% of what you make and you’ll avoid 99% of all money problems.

-- Absolutely no one is immune from all catastrophe, but most catastrophes are easily avoidable.
+- Absolutely no one is immune from all catastrophes, but most catastrophes are easily avoidable.